pawelngei/alxd.org/content/49en_ministry_for_the_future.md

 Both of the books are equally peppered with tiny "chapters" of flash-poetry, often in a form of a riddle, or nearly spiritual question posed to us by a photon, a molecule, or an unseen societal force.

 <sustainability>
-I love how "...Sustainability" chooses to showcase a lot of values normally unknown to an average Western reader, such as the [Ubuntu philosophy](https://en.wikipedia.org/wiki/Ubuntu_philosophy), introduce us to communal economic traditions such as the East African [Chamas](https://en.wikipedia.org/wiki/Chama_%28investment%29) and surprise us with an insightful take on community forming, such as the [Tyranny of the Structurelessness](https://en.wikipedia.org/wiki/The_Tyranny_of_Structurelessness).
+I love how "...Sustainability" chooses to showcase a lot of values normally unknown to an average Western reader, such as the [Ubuntu philosophy](https://en.wikipedia.org/wiki/Ubuntu_philosophy), introduce us to communal economic traditions such as the East African [Chamas](https://en.wikipedia.org/wiki/Chama_%28investment%29) and surprise us with an insightful take on community forming, such as the [Tyranny of  Structurelessness](https://en.wikipedia.org/wiki/The_Tyranny_of_Structurelessness).
 </sustainability>

 <future>